-Do you like when authors blatantly try to sell you something?
+Do you like it when people blatantly try to sell you something?
 Especially when that’s not what you want to hear about?

 Of course not.
 Everyone hates that.